CodeMacabre/CodeMacabre/README.md

 # CodeMacabre

 Hello!
 I'm Myles Lewando (pronounced [/ˌlʌˈvændəʊ/](https://itinerarium.github.io/phoneme-synthesis/?w=%2Fl%CA%8C%20v%C3%A6n%20d%C9%99%CA%8A%2F)), a web developer and designer with a touch of the macabre.
+I use he/they pronouns.

 ```
 🖤 Ethical & inclusive tech